yemta/KFO-Server/docs/KFO-Server-AOV Guide.md

     - `[id(s)]` stand for Client ID's that can be viewed using `/getarea`, so `/w 1 msg` to send message "msg" to client with ID 1.
 The client must be present in the same area.
 If multiple ID's, they must be comma-separated, like so: `/aw 1,2,3,4 msg` - send message "msg" to Client ID's 1, 2, 3 and 4.
 * **Testimony**
     - Begin with a title, like `--title--`, `==title==`, etc.
-    - When a CM pressed the "Witness Testimony" button, any message spoken from this point on will be recorded.
+    - When a CM presses the "Witness Testimony" button, any message spoken from this point on will be recorded.
         - If anyone that isn't a CM tries to do this, it will not start recording.
 Use the OOC `/testimony` commands detailed above instead.
     - Once everyone has testified, last one to testify or the CM has to say a single word - `end` to finish recording.
     - Afterwards, next time the CM uses "Cross-Examination" button, the testimony title will be replayed, and the defense can use `>` to progress a statement, `<` to precede a statement, `>5` to go to specific statement 5.